-29-Heiden clay, 1 to 3 percent slopes.
-This deep, well drained, gently sloping soil is on narrow ridges and foot slopes of the uplands.
+30-Heiden clay, 3 to 5 percent slopes.
+This deep, well drained, gently sloping soil is on uplands.
 Slopes are convex.
-Areas are long and are narrow to broad.
-They range from 10 to about 120 acres in size.
+Areas are long and narrow and range from 5 to 20 acres in size.

-This soil has a surface layer of dark grayish brown, moderately alkaline clay about 21 inches thick.
-Between depths of 21 to 45 inches is grayish brown, moderately alkaline clay that has light yellowish brown mottles.
-The underlying material, to a depth of 80 inches, is yellow, moderately alkaline shaly clay.
+The surface layer of this soil, to a depth of 20 inches, is dark grayish brown, moderately alkaline clay.
+Between depths of 20 and 41 inches is olive, moderately alkaline clay.
+The underlying layer, to a depth of 80 inches, is yellow, moderately alkaline clay that has olive yellow mottles.

 This soil is difficult to work.
-When wet, it is sticky; when dry, it is hard and clods when plowed.
+When wet, it is sticky and plastic; when dry, it is hard and clods when plowed.
 Dense plowpan layers are common in cultivated areas.
-Permeability is very slow, and available water capacity is high.
+The permeability is very slow, and the available water capacity is high.
 The root zone is deep, but penetration by roots is slow.
-Runoff is medium.
-The hazard of water erosion is moderate.
+Runoff is slow.
+The hazard of water erosion is moderately severe.

-Included with this soil in mapping are small areas of Houston Black, Branyon, and Trinity soils.
-The Branyon soils occupy stream terraces and the Trinity soils are on flood plains.
-Houston Black soils are intermingled irregularly.
-The included soils make up 10 to 20 percent of this map unit.
+Included with this soil in mapping are small areas of Ferris, Houston Black, Burleson, and Trinity soils.
+The Ferris soils occupy gullies and steeper side slopes.
+The Houston Black and Burleson soils are on less sloping parts of the landscape and the Trinity soils occupy flood plains.
+The included soils make up 10 percent of this map unit.

-This soil is used mainly for crops.
-The potential for crops is high.
-Cotton and grain sorghum are the main crops, but corn and small grain are also grown.
+This soil is used about equally for crops and pasture.
+It has medium potential for production of crops, but it is limited by slope.
+Grain sorghum, cotton, and small grain are the main crops.
 The main objectives of management are controlling erosion and improving tilth.
-Terracing and growing crops that produce large amounts of residue help control erosion and maintain tilth.
+Terracing and growing crops that produce large amounts of residue help control erosion and maintain soil tilth.